• Mental Health

 • Family history of depression

 With effective treatment, symptoms of depression can improve, but both therapy and medication take time before seeing a reduction in symptoms.
-About 40% of people with major depression will begin recovery within three months, while 80% will experience symptoms lifting within a year.3
+The length of a depressive episode will vary from person to person, but about 40% of people with major depressive disorder will begin recovery within three months, while 80% will experience symptoms lifting within a year.3

 Healthy Ways to Reduce Symptoms of Depression

 By modifying their thoughts and behaviors, each person has the ability to make their symptoms of depression better or worse.
-They may not be able to resolve symptoms completely, but a depressed person can improve their life by:2,4,7
+They may not be able to resolve symptoms completely, but a depressed person can improve their life.2,4,7

-• Learning about depression: The condition is complex and confusing, so anyone with symptoms of depression should spend some time learning about it.
+• Learn about depression: The condition is complex and confusing, so anyone with symptoms of depression should spend some time learning about it

-• Following through with the treatment plan: Mental health professionals will offer their medication and therapy recommendations, and following through with treatment will produce the best chances of success.
+• Follow through with the treatment plan: Mental health professionals will offer their medication and therapy recommendations, and following through with treatment will produce the best chances of success

-• Focusing on physical health: Someone with depression can benefit from taking measures to improve their diet, increase their physical activity, and make time for restful sleep.
+• Focus on physical health: Someone with depression can benefit from taking measures to improve their diet, increase their physical activity, and make time for restful sleep

-• Finding helpful support: Depression may pull people away from their loved ones, but as isolation only intensifies symptoms, those with depression should seek out people they trust to talk through their situation or to temporarily escape from their symptoms.
+• Find helpful support: Depression may pull people away from their loved ones, but as isolation only intensifies symptoms, those with depression should seek out people they trust to talk through their situation or to temporarily escape from their symptoms

-• Leaving time for pleasure: Listening to music, watching a favorite movie, reading a good book, taking a long bath, and eating a good meal are all pleasurable treats for the senses that can distract from the sadness of depression.
+• Leave time for pleasure: Listening to music – including songs about depression, watching a favorite movie, reading a good book, taking a long bath, and eating a good meal are all pleasurable treats for the senses that can distract from the sadness of depression

-• Staying optimistic: Hope plays a significant role in depression.
+• Stay optimistic: Hope plays a significant role in depression.
 As long as optimism is present, a person can stay inspired to keep addressing their symptoms.

 Finding healthy coping skills is key, but avoiding unhealthy coping skills can be even more critical.
 Unhealthy coping skills are challenging to spot at first because they often appear helpful and effective as they offer quick relief, but in time, they lead to unwanted results.